ZeroXLR/natural-numbers-gitbook/Order/WellOrder.md

 {% set S = "\\Sigma" %}

-> One has now shown that the natural numbers are totally ordered.
+> One has now shown that the natural numbers are totally ordered according to the canonical order.
 Believe it or not, one can go _even_ further!
-The natural numbers are also _**well-ordered**_ i.e. every non-empty subset of the naturals have a smallest/least element.
+The natural numbers are also **well-ordered** i.e. every non-empty subset of the naturals have a smallest/least element.
 Thus, one cannot have "bottomless chasms" in the natural numbers.
-At some point, as one descends down a non-empty natural subset according to order, one must reach the bottom in a finite number of steps.
+At some point, as one descends down a non-empty natural subset according to canonical order, one must reach the bottom in a finite number of steps.

 ## Definition LE